tomjoht/learnapidoc/_docs/processes_and_methodology/docsapis_managing_small_doc_requests.md

 It's much better to direct DevRel groups to make documentation requests to product teams.
 Then product teams should formally go through your intake process.
 This might seem like an extra hop, but it results in a world of difference.
 When the product team files a request for documentation help, you've got them at your disposal.
 They can provide the information that you actually need to write the documentation.
 The PM can allocate bandwidth to the collection and sharing of this information so you can complete the request.
 They will also review the docs.

-Without this backing of the product team, the DevRel request places all the pressure on the technical writer to figure out how has the info, what the details of the info are, and more.
+Without this backing of the product team, the DevRel request places all the pressure on the technical writer to figure out who has the info, what the details of the info are, and more.
 In most organizations, the DevRel groups are much stronger than the documentation groups because DevRel groups work closely with key partners.
 Hence DevRel can place much greater pressure on product teams to act, while product teams might simply disregard requests from technical writers.

 ## Indicating progress on the ticket